Skip to content

 The CommonMind Consortium (Icahn School of Medicine at Mount Sinai, University of Pittsburgh, and California Institute of Technology) to launch the BD² Brain Omics Platform

-Washington, D.C. – March 30, 2023 – BD²: Breakthrough Discoveries for Thriving with Bipolar Disorder today announced its first grants, totaling $15 million, to advance scientific understanding of the genetic and biological foundations of bipolar disorder.
+Washington, D.C. – March 30, 2023 – BD²: Breakthrough Discoveries for thriving with Bipolar Disorder today announced its first grants, totaling $15 million, to advance scientific understanding of the genetic and biological foundations of bipolar disorder.
 These first-of-their-kind efforts aim to accelerate discovery and improve diagnosis and care for the more than 40 million people with bipolar disorder.

 “These grants aim to close a fundamental gap in understanding of bipolar disorder,” said Kent Dauten, a founding board member of BD² and longtime funder of bipolar disorder genetics research.
 “This foundational research is one step toward the many breakthroughs that will help all people with bipolar disorder thrive.”